JuliaGtk/Gtk4.jl/docs/src/manual/listtreeview.md

 ## Sorting

+!!! note "Example"
+    The code below can be found in "sortedlistview.jl" in the ["examples" subdirectory](https://github.com/JuliaGtk/Gtk4.jl/tree/main/examples).

-It's also useful to sort the list.
+It's also useful to be able to sort the list.
 This can be done using another model wrapper, `GtkSortListModel`.

 Here is an example that sorts the list in reverse alphabetical order:
 ```julia